Our commitment to inclusion and diversity

 Women in Finance Charter

-We are committed to making progress to our targets and supporting our inclusion and diversity agenda.
-You can read more about the activity we are undertaking in our end of year reporting.
+We’re committed to making progress to our targets and supporting our inclusion and diversity agenda.
+You can read more about our progress in our end of year reporting.